Bio2Byte/simsapiper/README.md

         chmod +x bin/psi-cd-hit-local.pl
         ```
         and rerun.
+    - Shorten the sequence IDs to <= 30 characters
 - SIMSApiper crashes at T-Coffee stage:
 	- Error contains "sap_pair error" and -model true: possibly ESMFold prediction error
  		- Remove the ESMFold model of protein in error message  from  `data/structures`